CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Bridge.md

 ### Example

 ```
-cumulus@switch:~$ nv set interface swp1 bridge domain default learning on
+cumulus@switch:~$ nv set interface swp1 bridge domain default learning enabled
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set interface \<interface-id\> bridge domain \<domain-id\> stp admin-edge</h>

-Turns STP PortAdminEdge on or off on the bridged interface.
+Enables and disables STP PortAdminEdge on the bridged interface.
 PortAdminEdge is equivalent to the PortFast feature offered by other vendors.
 It enables or disables the initial edge state of a port in a bridge.
 All ports with PortAdminEdge on bypass the listening and learning states and go straight to forwarding.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax